MrParosk/ml_playground/README.md

 # Machine learning playground

 - Collection of projects used for learning new concepts.
-- Most models are implemented in PyTorch.
+- The models are implemented in PyTorch.

 ## Structure